ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 In the case of gradually migrating from an old transparency log to a new one, this policy may look like:

-1. Search queries should be executed against the old transparency log first, and then against the new transparency log only if the most recent version of a label in the old transparency log is a special application-defined 'tombstone' entry.
+1. Search queries are executed against the old transparency log first, and then against the new transparency log only if the most recent version of a label in the old transparency log is a special application-defined 'tombstone' entry.
-2. Update queries should only be executed against the new transparency log, with the exception of adding a tombstone entry for the label to the old transparency log if one hasn't been added already.
+2. Update queries are only executed against the new transparency log, with the exception of adding a tombstone entry for the label to the old transparency log if one hasn't been added already.
-3. Both transparency logs should be monitored as they would be if they were run individually.
+3. Both transparency logs are monitored as they would be if they were run individually.
 Once the migration has completed and the old transparency log has stopped accepting modifications, the old transparency log MUST stay operational long enough for all users to complete their monitoring of it